prysmaticlabs/documentation/website/docs/install/install-with-script.md

 ```
-{"data":{"head_slot":"6944","sync_distance":"3003133","is_syncing":true}}
+{"data":{"head_slot":"6944","sync_distance":"3003133","is_syncing":true,"is_optimistic":true}}
 ```

-When you see `"is_syncing":false`, your beacon node is fully synchronized with the beacon chain.
+When you see `"is_syncing":false`, your beacon node is fully synchronized.
+When you see `"is_optimistic":false`, your execution node is fully synchronized.

 You can verify that your beacon node has successfully connected to your execution node by running the following command from a separate terminal window: